NJU-LHRS/LHRS-Bot/README.md

                 ...
                 text:
                 	...
-                  path: ""  # TODO: Directed to your directory ...
+                  path: ""  # TODO: Direct to your directory ...
                 ~~~